Iswenzz/CoD4-DM1/README.md

 _Build Command:_

     mkdir build && cd build
-    cmake .. -DCMAKE_TOOLCHAIN_FILE=.vcpkg/windows.cmake
+    cmake .. --preset windows
     cmake --build .

 ### [Download](https://github.com/Iswenzz/CoD4-DM1/releases)

 ## Package

 This package is available for use via [vcpkg-registry](https://github.com/Iswenzz/vcpkg-registry).

 ## Contributors

-***Note:*** If you would like to contribute to this repository, feel free to send a pull request, and I will review your code.
+**_Note:_** If you would like to contribute to this repository, feel free to send a pull request, and I will review your code.
 Also feel free to post about any problems that may arise in the issues section of the repository.

 <a href="https://github.com/Caball009"><img src="https://avatars.githubusercontent.com/u/82909616?v=4" height=64 style="border-radius: 50%"></a>